veckia9x/docker-steam/README.md

 ## PROJECT STATUS
 ### This is a work in progress.
+* Steam launches, and I can log in and install games.

-* Some games runs.
+* Some games runs (native linux).
 * No audio
 * No support for gamepads
 * No HW acceleration (low fps, high CPU usage).

 It implements Steam running on Linux, inside a Docker Container.
 The objective is to play games (native Linux and Proton) via Steam Remote Play.

 This container builds upon the excellent work done in the [jlesage/baseimage-gui](https://hub.docker.com/r/jlesage/baseimage-gui) container.